Compassionate Release: Incapacitation of Spouse or Partner

 - Written and documented release plans, including housing and the financial means to care for the incapacitated spouse or registered partner.

 The Institutional Committee’s Review

-If the Warden determines that the case should move forward, a second stage of review is initiated.
-At this point, the Warden will convene a committee, generally consisting of the prisoner's unit manager, counselor and other staff, which may include social workers, psychologists and doctors.
+If the Warden determines that the case should move forward, the second stage of review is initiated.
+At this point, the Warden will convene a committee, generally consisting of the prisoner’s unit manager, counselor, and other staff, which may include social workers, psychologists, and doctors.
 The committee will gather and review additional documentation, including the following: